riffomonas/RR_R25_2014/research_plan.md

 group has a track record that demonstrates that we are uniquely poised to develop a training module that will bring about this change.

 ## Potential Problems & Alternative Strategies
 We foresee two potential problems that could arise during this project.
 First, it may be difficult for us to monitor the long term behavioral changes in the participants.
 We intend to follow-up with participants every year for three years to complete a survey of how the material in the workshop has affected their research strategy.
-This follow-up will likely extend beyond the life of the funding mechanism for most participants.
-However, because it is possible to automate the dispersal of emails to past participants asking them to complete a survey, it will be possible to perform the follow-up with minimal effort.
+For most participants this follow-up will likely extend beyond the life of the funding mechanism.
+However, because it is possible to automate the dispersal of emails asking past participants to complete a survey, it will be possible to perform the follow-up with minimal effort.
 A second potential problem is the content of the module materials.
 The outlines provided for the four autotutorials in our module represent a first iteration of developing the content.
 As we proceed, we may realize that the participants have a deep prior knowledge in a particular area making some of the content unnecessary or a more limited prior knowledge, which will require us to add background material.
 We will assess the alignment of the participants' prior knowledge with our learning goals and activities through the assessment